cecile/cecilerepo/WOW/AddOns/src/ElvUI_MeterOverlay/readme.txt

 When you mouse over it an overlay will shown with the detail information from you raid/group.
 So you don't need to have open the main window of the damage meter in the screen, just mouse over to see the data.

-The damage meters currently support are Recount & Skada.
+The damage meters currently support are Recount, Skada & TinyDPS.

 Original created during Cataclysm I've recently update and upgrade the code.